 Council Existing requires under the relevant boarding housing DCP/section of the DCP Compliance with the BCA Sydney City Council One shower/toilet per ten occupants.
 Yes Wollongong City Council One shower/toilet per ten occupants.
 Yes Randwick City Council For over 12 boarding rooms, separate male and female facilities must be provided.
-Yes Ashfield Municipal Council (now part of Inner West One bath or shower and washbasin with hot and cold running water for each six No Council) occupants or part thereof and separate independently accessible toilet facilities.
-City of Ryde No mention of the ratio, however bathrooms must have a minimum area of 5sqm. - North Sydney Council No mention of the ratio, however bathrooms must have a minimum area of 5sqm and refer to the BCA. - Liverpool City Council No specific development controls. - Camden City Council No specific development controls. - Fairfield City Council No mention of the ratio however 1 in 10 rooms must be adaptable. -
+Yes Ashfield Municipal Council (now part of Inner West Council) No City of Ryde No mention of the ratio, however bathrooms must have a minimum area of 5sqm. • North Sydney Council No mention of the ratio, however bathrooms must have a minimum area of 5sqm and refer to the BCA. - Liverpool City Council No specific development controls. - Camden City Council No specific development controls. - Fairfield City Council No mention of the ratio however 1 in 10 rooms must be adaptable. -